rookiecj/go-stream/README.md

 # go-stream

-`go-stream` is a `Go` package to easily handle the stream of slice elements.
+`go-stream` is a `Go` package to help the stream of slice elements in more functional manner.

-`Stream` uses iterator pattern for visit each elements of a stream.
+`Stream` uses iterator pattern for visiting each element of a stream.
 It is lazy, which means the operations are not executed until terminal operation is called. and it is not thread safe.